Enki: Symbols and iconography

+Ea flanked by fish-cloaked apkallus.
+7th century BCE.
+Pergamon Museum.

 His emblems include the goat-fish and the ram-headed staff.
 They were often depicted together, for example on kudurrus.
-The kudurru of Nazi-Maruttash refers to them as ‘’the great emblems of Ea’’.
+The kudurru of Nazi-Maruttash refers to them as "the great emblems of Ea".
 The ram-headed staff is attested in art from the Old Babylonian period until the Achaemenid period.
 In Neo Assyrian seals, Ea is sometimes represented carrying a crook, which Jeremy Black and Anthony Green suggest may be a symbolic representation of the staff.
 The goat-fish is attested in mesopotamian art from the Neo Sumerian period until Hellenistic times, and it was later adopted into roman art.
 It is at the origin of the zodiacal constellation Capricorn.
 Ea could often be represented sitting or standing on it.
-While the goat-fish’s connection to Ea is well attested, it could also be depicted as a general apotropaic figure, not attached to any god.
+While the goat-fish's connection to Ea is well attested, it could also be depicted as a general apotropaic figure, not attached to any god.
 Clay figurines of goat-fishes could be used in apotropaic magic.

 Another symbol of Ea was the turtle.
 It was associated with him since the Old Akkadian period.
 On kudurrus it could be used as his symbol instead of the goat-fish with the ram-headed staff, or it could be represented on the back of the goat-fish.

 Ea was often depicted alongside his two faced vizier Isimud.
 Since the Old Akkadian period he could also be depicted alongside his Lahmu servants, divinities represented as naked or kilted male figures with abundant facial hair and locks of hair on each side of their face.
 On cylinder seals they could be represented as his doorkeepers, holding a gate-post, or in later periods a spade.
 Another figure closely associated with Ea in pictorial representations is the fish-man, who has the upper body of a man and the lower body of a fish.
 It was depicted next to symbols of Ea.
 It is attested in pictorial representations from the Neo Sumerian period up until Hellenistic times, and might have been the precursor of the merman in Greek and Medieval European art and literature.